gsdlab/ClaferMooVisualizer/README.md

 ### Background

 [Clafer](http://clafer.org) is a general-purpose lightweight structural modeling language developed at [GSD Lab](http://gsd.uwaterloo.ca/), [University of Waterloo](http://uwaterloo.ca).
-Clafer can be used for *product-line modeling* and *multi-objective optimization*, whereby a the model of a product line can be used to find optimal products given a set of optimization goals.
+Clafer can be used for *domain modeling*, *product-line modeling* and *multi-objective optimization* with respect to various one or more optimization goals.

 ### Functions

 1. Displays all the non-dominated optimal product configurations as a *Bubble Front Graph* (up to 4 dimensions) and as a *Feature and Quality Matrix*.
 2. Allows to compare and analyze product configurations.
 3. Allows for filtering by feature and by quality range.
-4. Supports multiple  backends.
+4. Supports multiple solver backends.

 ### Nature